smaranjitghose/compiler_design_lab/README.md

-# compiler_design_lab
+# Compiler Design Lab Assignments

-Assignments done for Compiler Design Lab
+This repository is a collection of the assignments done for Compiler Design Lab 15CS314J during Spring 2020 at SRM IST.

 |Ex no.|Name|Solution(python)|Solution(C)|